Inside this buyer’s guide:

 Most equipment manufacturers provide warranties ranging from one to five years, depending on the type of equipment.

 If the equipment develops a covered fault within that time, the manufacturer is obliged to repair or replace the equipment or give you a full refund.

 Carefully study the warranty to understand exactly what is and isn't covered.

-SilverChef offers a three-month parts-and-labour warranty on all our ‘Certified Used’ and clearance equipment.
+SilverChef offers a three-month parts-and-labour warranty on all our ‘Certified Used’ equipment.